KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/stabilize.rst

 .. contents::

-This menu item is available from :ref:`project_tree` on a clip in the Project Tree or under the :ref:`project_menu` menu when a clip is selected in the Project Tree.
+This menu item is available from :ref:`project_tree` on a clip in the Project Bin or under the :ref:`project_menu` menu when a clip is selected in the Project Bin.

 This feature applies image stabilization algorithms to the clip which can reduce the shakiness of a bit of footage.